MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dual-currency-for-tax.md

-#### Upgrade Consideration
+### Upgrade Consideration

 This feature will only apply for new transactions.
 For tax transaction already saved in TAXTRANS table but not settled yet, system will not recalculate tax amount in tax currency because the exchange rate at time point of posting tax is already missing.

-To prevent above scenario, It's strongly recommended to change this parameter value in a new (clean) tax settlement period without any unsettled tax transaction.
-If you want to change this value in the middle of a tax settlement period, please run "Settle and post sales tax" program for current tax settlement period before changing this parameter value.
+To prevent above scenario, we recommend changing this parameter value in a new (clean) tax settlement period that doesn't contain any unsettled tax transactions.
+To change this value in the middle of a tax settlement period, please run "Settle and post sales tax" program for current tax settlement period before changing this parameter value.

 ## Track reporting currency tax amount

-Three new fields are added in tax related tables to track amount in reporting currency.
-You can find these fields in TAXUNCOMMITTED, TAXTRANS tables:
+Three new fields were added to tax-related tables to track amounts in the reporting currency.
+You can find these fields in the TAXUNCOMMITTED and TAXTRANS tables:

 - TaxAmountRep: tax amount in reporting currency
 - TaxBaseAmountRep: base amount in reporting currency